Statement of Compliance with the QCA Corporate Governance Code

 Principle 2: Seek to understand and meet shareholders needs and expectations

-AMP is committed to maintaining an open dialogue with shareholders, both retail and institutional, to ensure that our strategy, model and performance is understood by all those with an interest in AMP.
+AMP is committed to maintaining an open dialogue with shareholders, both retail and institutional, to ensure that the strategy, model and performance is understood by all those with an interest in AMP.

-We ensure that, as a company, investor relations is a priority.
+AMP ensures that, as a company, investor relations is a priority.
 This helps us understand what analysts and investors think about us as a business.
-The way in which we maintain close relations with our shareholders is through roadshows, regular reporting, social media and traditional media routes.
+The way in which AMP maintains close relations with the shareholder base is through roadshows, regular reporting, social media and traditional media routes.

-The Annual General Meeting (“AGM”) is our main forum for dialogue with retail shareholders, where we invite all holders of AMP shares to have their say to the Board.
-The AGM is led by our Executive Chairman, Neil Eckert, and the Board attends in full (wherever possible) so that they are on-hand to answer any questions put to them by shareholders.
-The Notice of AGM is sent out in advance, the requirement is at least 21 days prior to the meeting, however, at AMP we aim to have the Notice of AGM and Proxy voting card sent out around 6 weeks ahead of the AGM.
+The Annual General Meeting (“AGM”) is the main forum for dialogue with retail shareholders, all AMP shareholders are invited to have their say to the Board.
+The AGM is led by the Executive Chairman, Neil Eckert, and the Board attends in full (wherever possible) so that they are on-hand to answer any questions put to them by shareholders.
+The Notice of AGM is sent out in advance, the requirement is at least 21 days prior to the meeting, however, AMP aims to have the Notice of AGM and Proxy voting card sent out around 6 weeks ahead of the AGM.

 The results of the AGM are announced via RNS, published on the AMP website following the meeting and all resolutions and the company accounts are also filed at Companies House.

 The Board is active in building and maintaining open dialogue with institutional investors.
-Shareholder relations are managed primarily by the Executive Chairman, Chief Executive Officer, Chief Financial Officer and Investor Relations team generally.
+Shareholder relations are managed primarily by the Executive Chairman, Chief Executive Officer, Chief Financial Officer and Investor Relations team.
 The CEO and Executive Chairman aim to meet with the institutional investors twice annually; following the announcement of year end results and again following interim results.
-Feedback from investors, along with that of analysts, is of key importance and always welcomed.
-Any areas of concern and areas where investors feel we have particularly excelled is delivered back to the Board and staff so that AMP remains accountable; this is delivered anonymously by the corporate brokers who have arranged the meetings.
+Feedback from investors, along with that of analysts, is of key importance and always welcomed by the Company.
+Any areas of concern and areas where investors feel that AMP has particularly excelled is delivered back to the Board and staff so that the Company remains accountable; this is delivered anonymously by the corporate brokers who arrange the investor meetings.

 Principle 3: Take into account wider stakeholder and social responsibilities and their implications for long-term success

 As with all businesses, AMP recognises that long-term success relies upon good relations being fostered with a range of stakeholders both internally and externally.
-Feedback as to how we perform as a Company to all our stakeholders is important and we try and continue to improve and develop systems we have in place.
+It is important to AMP to obtain feedback from all stakeholders as to how the Company is performing in order to continue to improve and develop the systems the Company currently has in place.

-We are committed to continually striving to improve the quality of service we deliver to our customers.
-To this end, a customer survey, using the Net Promoter Score system, was carried out April 2018, to gauge the loyalty of our customer base.
-We have been using the results to shape the way we both deliver services to, and communicate with, our customers.
+AMP is committed to continually striving to improve the quality of service it delivers to its customers.
+To this end, a customer survey, using the Net Promoter Score system, was carried out in April 2018 and repeated in April 2019, to gauge the loyalty of the customer base.
+The Company has been using the results to shape the way services are delivered and communicated with the customer base.

-Across the fuels business we have streamlined our systems and processes to make ordering and receiving deliveries a more straightforward and simple process.
-We have invested in new software for orders, as well as scheduling systems, which can prompt customers to order fuel.
-We are introducing an 0800 telephone number for customers across the business and updating and automating our invoicing systems.
+Across the fuels business AMP has streamlined the systems and processes to make ordering and receiving deliveries a more straightforward and simple process by investing in new software for orders, as well as scheduling systems, which can prompt customers to order fuel.
+There is also been the introduction of an 0800 telephone number for customers across the business and the updating and automating of the invoicing systems.

-We appreciate the importance of the relationship between customers and drivers, so have produced a communications leaflet specifically for drivers to give to customers about the AMP re-brand and improvements to customer services.
-We have expanded our fleet of high-tech, low emission silo tankers and tipper blowers and optimised our delivery routes to make best use of driver time and ensure reliable deliveries.
-Going forwards, we will be rationalising the depots from 40 to 16 to streamline operations and logistics and provide a more cost-effective service to customers.
+During the period, AMP expanded the fleet of high-tech, low emission silo tankers and tipper blowers and optimised the delivery routes to make best use of driver time and ensure reliable deliveries.
+AMP is also in the process of reducing the number of depots from 40 to 16 to streamline operations and logistics and provide a more cost-effective service to customers.

-We are offering a complete range of biomass heating services to customers including fuel supply, boiler installation, boiler care, boiler maintenance and our boiler buy back scheme.
-We have introduced a number of options under our Service & Maintenance contracts, including the ability to incorporate fuel supply into this.
+AMP offers a complete range of biomass heating services to customers including fuel supply, boiler installation, boiler care, boiler maintenance and the boiler buy back scheme.
+A number of options under the Service & Maintenance contracts has also been introduced, including the ability to incorporate fuel supply into this.

-Due to the nature of AMP’s business, it is important to maintain close working relationships with our suppliers.
-The commercial director has responsibility for the key relationships and the operations to provide our internal transport team with the right product, at the right location, at the right price in order to service our customers.
-There are regular meetings and calls with our suppliers to manage contracts and ensure quality control.
-The finance team ensures that relations are maintained by the efficient payment of invoices.
+Due to the nature of AMP’s business, it is important to maintain close working relationships with third party suppliers.
+The commercial director has responsibility for the key relationships and the operations to provide the internal transport team with the right product, at the right location, at the right price in order to service the customer base.
+There are regular meetings and calls with the suppliers to manage contracts and ensure quality control.
+The finance team also ensures that relations are maintained by the efficient payment of invoices.

-We view these relationships very much as partnerships where we work together to bring good quality biomass to the UK market place.
-Feedback about how other companies in different countries manage biomass supply is very much incorporated into our operations.
+AMP views these relationships very much as partnerships, working together to bring good quality biomass to the UK marketplace.
+Feedback about how other companies in different countries manage biomass supply is very much incorporated into the operations.

-Ofgem are the regulatory body who control the Renewable Heat Incentive (RHI) and they are the administrator for all RHI payments for the boilers we provide fuel and servicing too.
-AMP has a good working relationship with Ofgem, so that we are able, to a limited perspective, consult them on future projects so we can consider risk of their eligibility for the RHI scheme.
-Ofgem also plays a role in other areas of AMP by dictating energy policy that impacts the market environment that our gas peaking and urban reserve projects operate.
+Ofgem are the regulatory body who control the Renewable Heat Incentive (RHI) and they are the administrator for all RHI payments for the boilers AMP provide fuel and servicing too.
+AMP maintains a good working relationship with Ofgem, so that, to a limited perspective, the Company is able to consult them on future projects in order to consider the risk of their eligibility for the RHI scheme.
+Ofgem also plays a role in other areas of AMP by dictating energy policy that impacts the market environment that the Urban Reserve gas peaking operate.
 AMP’s existing relationship with Ofgem enables the Company to consult both formally and informally on policy developments.

-AMP are also have contracts with National Grid who administer the Capacity Market on behalf of Government and administer payments under the scheme.
+AMP also has contacts with National Grid, who administer the Capacity Market on behalf of Government and administer payments under the scheme.

 As a publicly listed company, AMP must provide transparent and easy-to-understand information to ensure that all shareholders understand the Company they are invested in.
-We are mandated to adhere to regulatory requirements and this includes:
+Under the London Stock Exchange’s AIM Rules, AMP is mandated to adhere to regulatory requirements, and this includes: